likestream/clj-facebook/README.markdown

 # What is it? #

-A client API for Facebook.
+A client API for Facebook, and some sparse documentation.

 # Building #